deemytch/monkey-hash/Readme.md

     filter_keys( *list )

+    recursive_transorm_values( &block )
+    # do not processes more than one level on arrays

 `hash.key.otherkey.more` notation, also `hash.key?` returns true/false, also `hash.key1.key2 = value` works, even if `key2` not exists.

 Also here's simple id generator based on current time `AMQProto#correlation_id`.